Pauwo/ACIT4640-Labweek7/README.md

 ### 3. Run Terraform to Create EC2 Instances

-In the `terraform` directory, initialize and apply the configuration to create EC2 instances:
+In the `terraform` directory, I initialized and applied the configuration to create the EC2 instances:

 ```bash
 cd terraform